elviskasonlin/speaalpha18/_posts/2019-02-11-Design-Reasoning.md

 - Keep the center of gravity relatively in the center of the craft
 - Help to increase the overall density of the craft to be denser than water.
 - Provides better longitudinal stability by increasing the area the wings have to push on when rolling
-> Also we opted to use aluminium because, from seniors experiences of using 3d printed motor mounts, it would break oftenly thus to avoid it aluminum will be a more reliable choice of material.
+- From our seniors experiences of using 3d printed motor mounts, it would break oftenly thus to avoid it aluminum will be a more       reliable choice of material.

 ### Usage of zip ties
 - Use of 3d printed motor mounts, would break frequently